 Who cannot have laser surgery?

-You should not have any sort of laser surgery if you are under the age of 21.
-This is because your vision is still developing and it would be dangerous to alter the structure of your eyes at this stage.
+You shouldn't have any sort of laser eye surgery if you are under the age of 21.
+This is because your vision may still be developing at this stage.

 You may also not be suited to laser surgery if you:

 Laser surgery isn't usually available on the NHS because other treatments, such as glasses or contact lenses, are considered to be equally – if not more – effective.
-You will therefore usually have to pay for surgery privately.
+Therefore, you will usually have to pay for surgery privately.

 Lens implant surgery

-There are two main ways of performing lens implant surgery.
-They are:
+There are two main types of lens implant:

-Phakic lens implants usually achieve better results than a clear lens extraction in terms of improving vision on a long-term basis.
-However, the technique carries a higher risk of complications such as cataracts.
+Phakic lens implants may achieve better results than lens replacements, in terms of improving vision on a long-term basis.
+However, the technique carries a higher risk of complications, such as cataracts.

-A refractive lens exchange may be more suitable for older adults with damage to their eyes or an eye condition other than short-sightedness, such as cataracts or glaucoma.
+A lens replacement may be more suitable for older adults with damage to their eyes or an eye condition other than short-sightedness, such as cataracts or glaucoma.

-Posterior capsule opacification (PCO) is the most common complication of lens implant surgery.
-PCO is where part of the artificial lens becomes thickened and causes cloudy vision.
+Posterior capsule opacification (PCO) is one of the most common complications of lens implant surgery.
+This is where part of the artificial lens becomes thickened and cloudy.

-Around half of all people who have lens implant surgery will develop PCO.
-It usually occurs between six months and five years after having surgery.
+PCO usually occurs a few months or years after having surgery.
 Treatment for PCO can involve having laser surgery to remove the thickened part of the lens.

 Other possible complications of lens implant surgery include: